asastats/widgets/docs/about.rst

 The main structure represents a
 `Django app <https://www.djangoproject.com/>`_
-that is imported into ASA Stats main repository as a `Git submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_.
+that is imported into ASA Stats' main repository as a `Git submodule <https://git-scm.com/book/en/v2/Git-Tools-Submodules>`_.